Kenn's makeshift office in Paris

 I’ve gone through quite a bit of heartache and pain in my quest to build a website that helps me get clients.
 The biggest lesson was realizing that your website must really be all about the client.

-Just remember, plenty of people are out there struggling with work, health, and relationships.
-And, they will feel like an angel was sent from heaven when they discover what you can do for them.
+Remember, plenty of people are out there struggling with work, health, and relationships.
+And, they will feel like an angel was sent from heaven when they experience you website and it’s all about them.

 Hi, Kenn–